 Although most live a relative easy life, Pomeranians are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Pomeranians are prone to include heart conditions such as patent ductus arteriosis; developmental problems such as cryptorchidism; knee issues such as medial patellar luxation; respiratory problems such as tracheal collapse; and eye conditions such as entropion.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Pomeranian inherits more than just a royal disposition, you’re covered.